ToniEstarlich/the-global-news.github.io-/README.md

 ---

 # Testing Components
 Through hands-on experience with JEST, I’ve tested various components to ensure functionality, accuracy, and reliability.
 Given the project's complexity, with its 22 components, the process required continuous adjustments.
-This section documents the iterative resolution of issues, structuring problems and solutions much like a 'Book of Pythagoras
+This section documents the iterative resolution of issues, structuring problems and solutions much like a 'Book of Pythagoras'

 ---
 # About Header Component